open-telemetry/oteps/text/0156-columnar-encoding.md

 The following multi-line plot show the compressed batch size in bytes for different protocols and combination of
 parameters:

-* protocol (OTLP or OTLP Arrow)
+* protocol (OTLP or OTel Arrow)
 * batch size (5000, 10000, 25000, 50000, 100000)
 * compression algorithms (Zlib, Lz4, Zstd)
-* Sorted vs unsorted columns (only for OTLP Arrow)
+* Sorted vs unsorted columns (only for OTel Arrow)

 ![Metrics bytes](img/0156_logs_bytes.png)

-The best results are obtained with OTLP Arrow + text column sorting + Zstd.
+The best results are obtained with OTel Arrow + text column sorting + Zstd.
 This corroborates the results in the columnar database domain.
 The compression algorithm is much better on columns that are sorted or partially sorted.

-In the case of logs, the Zstd compression algorithm is the best for both OTLP and OTLP Arrow.
+In the case of logs, the Zstd compression algorithm is the best for both OTLP and OTel Arrow.

-> The compression ratio for OTLP Arrow is about twice that of OTLP.
+> The compression ratio for OTel Arrow is about twice that of OTLP.

 #### Serialization/Compression Time Analysis

-This section compares the time spent creating, serializing, compressing, decompressing and deserializing batches of metrics with OTLP and OTLP Arrow while looking to optimize message size.
+This section compares the time spent creating, serializing, compressing, decompressing and deserializing batches of metrics with OTLP and OTel Arrow while looking to optimize message size.
 In both cases, the data producer delivers the logs in a row-oriented approach.
 The Arrow OTLPs therefore integrate the row-to-column conversion time.

 The following stacked bar plot compares side by side the distribution of time spent for each step and for each version